Universality for two-dimensional critical cellular automata: Approximately internally filled sets

-To prove the claim, we shall show that the sets $[K_i^T]$ are precisely the strongly connected components of $[K]$.
-Indeed, it follows from~\eqref{eq:mergespanningsets} (and a simple induction on $t$) that $[K_i^t]$ is strongly connected for every $t \in [T]$ and $1\leq i \leq k_0 - t$, and no two sets $[K_i^T]$ and $[K_j^T]$ are strongly connected, since the algorithm stopped at step $T$.
-Moreover, $[K] = \bigcup_{i = 1}^k [K_i^T]$, since $\kappa > \nu$, and so no site can be infected by two or more of these sets. \end{proof}

-We can now prove the `Aizenman-Lebowitz lemma for internally spanned droplets', which is the spanning analogue of Lemma~\ref{le:AL} for $\alpha$-covered droplets.
+We can now prove the `Aizenman--Lebowitz lemma for internally spanned droplets', which is the spanning analogue of Lemma~\ref{le:AL} for $\alpha$-covered droplets.
 For the applications we shall need a slightly more general statement than before.
-Recall that $\pi(D,u)$ denotes the size of the projection of $D$ in the direction $u$, and that $\lambda$ is a sufficiently large constant.
+Recall that $\pi(D,u)$ denotes the size of the projection of $D$ in the direction $u$.
+We shall once again use $\lambda$ to denote a sufficiently large constant.